130 Years of Discovery

 Edmund Drechsel · Germany

 Drechsel isolated lysine from casein using a particularly difficult hydrolysis procedure.
-Lysine proved to be critical to understanding nutritional science: corn (maize) has very low lysine content, which contributed to pellagra epidemics in populations that relied heavily on cornmeal diets without supplemental protein sources.
+Lysine proved to be critical to understanding nutritional science: corn (maize) is notably low in lysine, making it an incomplete protein source.
+It is also low in tryptophan — a niacin precursor — and it was this niacin deficiency that caused pellagra epidemics in populations that relied heavily on cornmeal diets.

 Lys · KAAA, AAGBasic